Wolfpack Alliance: The Niagara operation

 The most troublesome member of the Wolfpack to the other members of the group proved to be Nicola "Nick" Nero of Niagara Falls, who was described by a high school classmate as "dumb as a bag of hair".
 After his release on parole, Nero became closely associated with Martino Caputo of Toronto, who worked for the Rizzuto family of Montreal.

 The police suspected that Nero did not intend to abide by his parole conditions, as he violated his bail conditions.
 The police started an investigation of Nero dubbed Project Ink.
-In February 2012, the police seized 110 kilograms of cocaine worth $30 million dollars from a warehouse in St. Catharines, which the police knew belonged to Nero.
+In February 2012, the police seized 110 kilograms of cocaine worth $30 million from a warehouse in St. Catharines, which the police knew belonged to Nero.
 Nero had become one of the most important cocaine smugglers in Canada, bringing in an average of 400 kilograms of cocaine per week into the Niagara Peninsula via boats and trucks.

-In one of his texts, Nero wrote to the car dealer-turned-drug dealer Alfonso "Al" Inclima, on 2 May 2012, that the Air Canada airline was deeply corrupt and it was possible for the Wolfpack to smuggle a shipment of cocaine worth $750,000 Canadian dollars via Air Canada per week into Toronto.
+In one of his texts, Nero wrote to the car dealer-turned-drug dealer Alfonso "Al" Inclima, on 2 May 2012, that the Air Canada airline was deeply corrupt and it was possible for the Wolfpack to smuggle a shipment of cocaine worth CA$750,000 via Air Canada per week into Toronto.
 When Inclima indicated that it was possible to smuggle cocaine into Argentina, Nero exploded in rage at him, texting him: "Bro!!!
 U [you] are suppose to resolve things and get answers and confirm dates.
 I'm more confused now!!!!!"

 Later the same day, Nero texted Inclima : "Do they have british airways[?]
 We get 4000 pds [pounds] in uk [United Kingdom] per".
-The profit from selling cocaine in the United Kingdom was $64,000 U.S. dollars per kilogram, which was double the profits from selling cocaine in Toronto, which made Nero very keen on his British expansion plans.
+The profit from selling cocaine in the United Kingdom was US$64,000 per kilogram, which was double the profits from selling cocaine in Toronto, which made Nero very keen on his British expansion plans.
 Nero also wanted to smuggle cocaine into Shanghai and asked Inclima to find some corrupt aircrews flying to Shanghai who were willing to work for him.
 Nero was also texting his friend, Mohammed Reza Amin Torabi of Vancouver, a bodybuilder who twice won the Mr. Canada, about bringing in a shipment of cocaine via the Port of Vancouver, with 25% of the profits to go to Torabi.